Liability Coverage: Why State Minimums Fall Dangerously Short

 Uninsured & Underinsured Motorist Coverage

-Roughly 1 in 7 U.S. drivers (15.4% nationally as of 2023) are currently on the road without insurance — and that number is trending upward as auto premiums rise.
+Roughly 1 in 7 U.S. drivers (15.4% nationally as of 2023, per the Insurance Research Council) are on the road without insurance — and when you add underinsured drivers, 33.4% of drivers lack adequate coverage altogether.
+As auto premiums continue rising, that number is unlikely to improve.
 If an uninsured driver causes a serious accident and injures you, your only financial protection is uninsured/underinsured motorist (UM/UIM) coverage.

 The standard recommendation is to match your UM/UIM limits to your bodily injury liability limits.
 If you carry 100/300 liability, you should carry 100/300 UM/UIM.
-The cost is minimal — averaging roughly $67/year nationally — making it one of the highest-value additions to any policy.
+The cost is modest — UM/UIM coverage typically represents a small fraction of your overall premium — making it one of the highest-value additions to any policy.

 MedPay vs. Personal Injury Protection (PIP)